 Our revolving line of credit loan agreement is with Western National Bank.
-The agreement permits us to borrow, repay and reborrow, from time to time until June 2, 2009, up to \$40.0 million based on the borrowing base calculation as defined in the agreement.
+On June 2, 2009, we renewed the existing agreement for a two-year term on substantially the same terms as the previous facility.
+In addition, based on our assessment of our current needs, we reduced the size of the facility to \$20.0 million from \$40.0 million.
+The agreement permits us to borrow, repay and reborrow, from time to time until June 2, 2011, up to \$20.0 million based on the borrowing base calculation as defined in the agreement.
 Our obligations under this agreement are secured by a security interest in our accounts receivable, equipment and related collateral.
 Interest on the facility accrues at an annual rate equal to either the 30-day London Interbank Offered Rate ("LIBOR"), plus two and one-quarter percent or the Prime Rate, minus three-quarters percent as we direct monthly, subject to an interest rate floor of 4%.
 Interest on the outstanding amount under the loan agreement is payable monthly.
 The loan agreement contains customary covenants for credit facilities of this type, including limitations on disposition of assets, mergers and reorganizations.
 We are also obligated to meet certain financial covenants under the loan agreement, including maintaining specified ratios with respect to cash flow coverage, current assets and liabilities and debt to tangible net worth.
-We were in compliance with all covenants as of March 31, 2009 and May 8, 2009.
-We have had preliminary discussions with Western National Bank regarding the renewal of our loan agreement.
-Based on these discussions, we believe we will renew our loan agreement on substantially the same terms, although it is likely the facility will be reduced in size based on our current assessment of our needs.
-As of March 31, 2009 and May 8, 2009 no amounts were outstanding under the credit agreement.
+We were in compliance with all covenants as of June 30, 2009 and August 7, 2009.
+We have not utilized the line of credit loan agreement since we paid off the entire outstanding balance of \$20.0 million as of September 30, 2008.